-To increase volume, briefly press the push-button on the RIGHT ear instrument.
-To decrease volume, briefly press the push-button on the LEFT ear instrument.
+To increase volume, give a brief press to the push-button on the RIGHT ear instrument.
+To decrease volume, give a brief press to the push-button on the LEFT ear instrument.

 You hear a click when you increase or decrease the volume.